forky01/SmartContracts/README.md

-# SmartContracts
+# Voting Contract

-## Contracts
+## Description

-There is currently only one contract for voting.
+This is a voting contract where you can vote on your favourite icecream flavour 🍦

 ## Truffle Console